Butterfly in a dream hovering with outstretched luminous wings in warm light

 She flies.
 Easily.
 Wings of varied color catching the light.
 In her flight there is something that asks only to be watched — without words.

-Your Healer speaks through this image, through the archetype of completed transformation — the part that knows: you have already changed.
+Your Healer speaks through this image: the part that quietly affirms — you have already changed.
 A flying butterfly stands for the freedom that became possible after a period of change.
 After the cocoon.

 We often change — and continue living with the self-image of the previous version of ourselves.
 The butterfly in your dream is asking: do you see yourself flying?